nathany/ferris-mark-vk/PROMPTS.md

 VK_KHR_ray_tracing_pipeline - If you're interested in ray tracing VK_EXT_multi_draw - Efficient multi-draw calls (could be good for sprites, but it's not core) VK_EXT_extended_dynamic_state series - More runtime flexibility

+### VK_KHR_unified_image_layouts

+> I think we should give it a try.
+We can do this work on a branch that we can test out.
+I am running Windows with a non-beta AMD driver, and I can also test on another Windows computer with an NVIDIA driver.

+> "Nearly all GPU vendors are ready to support this extension on current-generation hardware"
+> "In practice these image layouts typically map to just a handful of actual physical layouts or compression formats."

+> From what I've heard, some people have already tried simplifying to use VK_IMAGE_LAYOUT_GENERAL even without the extension.

 ### RenderDoc Integration